 Research Advisory Council

 Prostate Cancer Canada has been successful in supporting important, innovative research to improve the understanding of, and the effects of prostate cancer on men.
-Pivotal to this has been the establishment of the Research Advisory Council (RAC).
-RAC has an important role in ensuring Prostate Cancer Canada only funds research that has the greatest potential to impact this disease by identifying research priorities, overseeing the peer-review process and advising on PCC’s ongoing research projects and awards.
+The Research Advisory Council (RAC) has played a pivotal role in this.
+RAC ensures Prostate Cancer Canada funds only the research that has the greatest potential to impact this disease by identifying research priorities, overseeing the peer-review process and advising on PCC’s ongoing research projects and awards.
 With the release of the PCC Research Strategic Plan in 2012, under the guidance of RAC, great progress has been made in launching important research programs to accelerate the generation and impact of research findings.
-As PCC moves into its next phase of research funding, we are soliciting nominations for RAC membership to maintain the momentum of the last three years.
+As PCC moves into its next phase of research funding, we are soliciting nominations for RAC membership to maintain the momentum of the last four years.

 Specifically PCC is seeking individuals who: